It’s 2017 and it’s still possible for a woman to be TOO capable to be considered a good mate. WTF!

 THE PROBLEM is we’re still stuck with our grandparents’ sensibilities about how romantic relationships are supposed to work.

 A woman can be TOO capable — too intelligent, too accomplished, too sexually self-assured, make too much money — to be considered a good mate.

-We may think we’re beyond this.
-Sure, there’s a vocal group of misogynist men who are overt in their hostility or fear… but thankfully, they may not be the majority (or even the norm, depending on where we live).
+We may think we’re way beyond this.
+I mean, sure, there’s a vocal group of overtly misogynist men who are outspoken in their hostility or fear… but thankfully, they are not the majority (or even the norm, depending on where we live).

 This is a result of history and culture.
 It’s pretty pervasive.
 And it’s one of the things I’m out to change.
 Society has failed us, men and women, in providing guidelines for how men are supposed to be with a powerful, capable woman.